marcgg/marcgg.github.com/_posts/2013-11-12-peak-productivity.md

 number of emails sent is not the way to go."
 blog: true
 category: blog
-tag: Startup
+tag: ProjectManagement
 ---

-A couple of days ago I ran into a new application by [MetaLab](http://metalabdesign.com/) called [Peak](http://www.usepeak.com/).
+A couple of days ago I ran into a new application by [MetaLab][1] called [Peak][2].
 The application is supposed to be "the automated way to keep track of what everyone is working on".
 Basically you plug in a bunch of services such as Gmail, Github or Basecamp and the app gives your an overview of what's going on as well as metrics about your team.